Ars-Digitale/java-21-study-guide/docs/module-08/io-streams.md

-# Java I/O Streams (Java 21) – Certification-Level Deep Dive
+# Java I/O Streams

-This chapter provides a very detailed, certification-oriented explanation of Java I/O Streams, aligned with Java 21 and suitable for Oracle Java SE certification preparation.
+This chapter provides a detailed explanation of Java I/O Streams.
 It covers classic **java.io** streams, contrasts them with **java.nio / java.nio.file**, and explains design principles, APIs, edge cases, and exam-relevant distinctions.

 ## 1. What Is an I/O Stream in Java?

 An I/O Stream represents a flow of data between a Java program and an external source or destination.

 The data flows sequentially, like water in a pipe.

 - A stream is not a data structure; it does not store data permanently
 - Streams are unidirectional (input OR output)